lowerc4s3/nvim/README.md

-# c4s3vim – all-purpose neovim configuration
+# milcvim 🥛 – all-purpose neovim configuration

-c4s3vim is a personal feature-packed language-agnostic neovim config which doesn't compromise on speed or design.
+milcvim is a personal feature-packed language-agnostic neovim config which doesn't compromise on speed or design.

 ## features